ObjectIsAdvantag/cisco-apis-for-newbies/Readme.md

 This guide is a tentative to synthesize Cisco APIs for developers & ITPros with no to little knowledge of Cisco lines of hardware and software products.

-Started this guide as a tribute to my "First Days Party" @Cisco Live Berlin Feb15-19 2016.
+Started as a tribute to my "First Days Party" @Cisco Live Berlin Feb15-19 2016.

 # New to Cisco for developers ?